itswhisp/GuiaEditorGD/guias/Objetos/ObjetosAnimados.md

 The "C" button recenters the particles if you moved them around, and the last, colored button changes the background color of the editor.

 ![](https://guia.jorge603.xyz/assets/img/figures/55.png)
-*Figure 4.11: Using button 1, 2 and 3 to change motion settings in "Gravity" mode.*
+*Figure 4.11: Using button 1, 2 and 3 to change motion settings in "Gravity" mode.*<br>